alphagov/govuk-mobile-backend/applications/README.md

 ## Prerequisites

+* You need the classic Node / NPM setup - `brew install node` should get you started
+* Install the CDK cli (alternatively you should be able to use `npx`) - see the [CDK docs](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)
 * Either install esbuild (`npm install -g esbuild`); otherwise the build process will default to using Docker images which requires Docker to be installed and running locally.
 Note that esbuild is _much_ faster than Docker
 * You may need to run `cdk bootstrap` before provisioning infrastructure